- The Diving Bell and the Butterfly – Jean-Dominique Bauby

 great book, Been Down So Long It Looks Like Up To Me, before he was killed in a motorcycle accident in 1966.
 Dylan sounds like a very

 difficult man to like, but his life is fascinating and his music is great.
-I have many of his songs on my iPod, both by him and by others, and several of his videos on my website.
+I have many of his songs on my smartphone, both by him and by others, and several of his videos on my website.

 - The Nine – Jeffrey Toobin